shilpa-acog/blog/IT-HOME/Github.md

 * **To Clone any one of our repo into your home directory of any server, you need to copy the ssh url and clone the repository**
 * Dont go for https cloning because it is deprecated for private github repos.
 ## Example
-* git clone using ssh url
+* example command for git clone using ssh url
 ```sh
 git clone git@github.com:shilpa-acog/blog.git
 ```